nankj/Fagel-19th-century-catalogues/README.md

 ## Acknowledgements

-1802 Bibliotheca Fageliana transcribed by David Brown, 2014 1872 Printed Catalogue converted into machine-readable files by Prof John Byrne, 1990s.
+1802 Bibliotheca Fageliana transcribed by David Brown, 2014.

+1872 Printed Catalogue converted into machine-readable files by Prof John Byrne, 1990s.
 This dataset cleaned, structured and augmented by staff of the Library of Trinity College Dublin, 2020-2021.

-Volume measurements recorded by Preservation and Conservation Department, Library of Trinity College Dublin Fagel Local Catalogue transcription and other data cleaning and merging by Joe Nankivell.
+Volume measurements recorded by Preservation and Conservation Department, Library of Trinity College Dublin.

+Fagel Local Catalogue transcription and other data cleaning and merging by Joe Nankivell.